Whilst we do request that you “DRESS TO IMPRESS”, we would still like you to be comfortable. That’s what is most important…

 MINIMUM ALL BLACK – what does this mean?
 It means you can wear an outfit that is black, irrespective of the material it’s made of.
 However we do have a few items that are excluded in this (see list of exclusions below).
 The following is an inexhaustible list of items that apply to the dress code, in black:

-Top Half – Any style of top or shirt, for example t-shirt, polo shirt, singlet/vest, collared shirt, long sleeve, short sleeve, zip front, button up, button down, suit jacket, suit vest, and any other item you can wear on your top half such as a harness, bra, lingerie, the list goes on – if it’s black and you can wear it, it’s most likely to be acceptable.
+Top Half – In black, any style of top or shirt, for example t-shirt, polo shirt, singlet/vest, collared shirt, long sleeve, short sleeve, zip front, button up, button down, suit jacket, suit vest, and any other item you can wear on your top half such as a harness, bra, lingerie, the list goes on – if it’s black and you can wear it, it’s most likely to be acceptable.
 The clothing can come in a variety of materials such as mesh, leather, vinyl, pvc, latex, rubber, as well as cotton, polyester, and other everyday clothing materials.
+Emblems and prints on shirts are ok, as long as the shirt it’s not printed entirely over the shirt, it should still be predominantly black.
+If wearing a suit as per the dress code, a white shirt is acceptable in this instance, as are braces.
+Braces on their own are also perfectly acceptable!

-Lower Half – Trousers (any style, any fabric, including but not limited to suit trousers, latex, cotton, denim, polyester, leather, vinyl, pvc, mesh, etc etc), pantyhose, stockings, leggings, skirt, kilt, boxers, lingerie, any black shoes including black trainers, etc, etc.
+Lower Half – In black, trousers (any style, any fabric, including but not limited to suit trousers, latex, cotton, denim, polyester, leather, vinyl, pvc, mesh, etc etc), pantyhose, stockings, tights, leggings, skirt, kilt, boxers, briefs, thong, lingerie, any black shoes including black trainers, etc, etc.

 Exclusions to the Minimum All Black Policy – We do not accept any street wear items that are considered less than smart casual, so for example jogging bottoms, fleeces, baggy jumpers, baseball caps, flat caps, yoga pants, gym clothes, any denim other than dark black, white gym trainers, plain onesies, and other casual street wear.
 We ask that you make an effort!